Wambui-Kibathi/Book-Club-Management-System/README.md

 ## Database

 The application uses SQLite with SQLAlchemy ORM and Alembic for migrations.
 The database file `book_club.db` will be created automatically when you first run the application.

+## License

+This project is licensed under the MIT License.

+## Author

+Wambui Kibathi